 The Other Side of the Coin

-A reader that Doru might refer to as a “stupid git,” Dan rather took offense:
+A reader who Doru might refer to as a “stupid git,” Dan, rather took offense:

 As a southern man, I’m deeply offended by your crude remark about marrying my cousin. … If I have to file suit to get this stopped, I will. [emphasis added]